Sil3ntStorm/factorio-integration-helper/README.md

   Defaults to `1`.
 Allows to increase the range of projectiles.
 The range determines how long a projectile will be able to remain in the air, flying towards its target.
 If a projectile has flown for more tiles than its range (without hitting its target), it will simply hit the ground at its maximum distance.
+- location: Fixed position to launch a barrage at.
+If specified the player will be ignored (but still needs to be specified).
+If specified surface must also be specified.
+Defaults to `player location`.
+- surface: Surface to use for the fixed location.
+If location is specified so must the surface.
+  Defaults to `player surface`.
+- continue_on_death: Boolean.
+Whether to keep firing at the last player location upon death, or hold fire until the player respawns.
+Defaults to `true` which will keep firing when the player targeted is dead.

 #### Examples